titon/titon/docs/Roadmap.md

 # Titon Roadmap #

-Each minor version will be incremented on a monthly basis, with 2 weeks (ish) of development per feature.
+Each minor version will be incremented on a monthly basis.
 Please refer to the Backlog for all systems currently in development.

 ### Timelines ###

-v0.6

-* Database/Datasource Layer [May 13th - May 26th]

-v0.7
+v0.7 - August

-* Email [June 10th - June 23rd]
+* Utilities
+* Net
+* I/O

-v0.8
+v0.8 - September
+* Security

-* Security, Auth [June 23rd - July 31st]
+* Auth
+* ACL

-v0.9
+v0.9 - October
+* Models
+* DAOs
+* Behaviors

+v1.0 ALPHA
+* Bug fixes
+* Cleanup
-* Unit Testing [August 1st - 31st]
+* Unit tests

 ### Releases ###

-v1.0 ALPHA
+v1.0 RC1

-Tentative release date for the 1.0 ALPHA September 1st.
+Tentative release date for the 1.0 RC1 December 1st.